jennycpero/jennycpero.github.io/README.md

 I uploaded this repository later than I had intended, so the first branch of this website that I will be publishing will actually be the version that I have labelled as "1.3" for my website, and not 1.1 or 1.2.

 Though a JS file is shown, it is currently empty.
 At this time, my website is only using HTML and CSS.
-I uploaded this repository later than I had intended, so the first version of this website commited to GitHub is actually version 1.3 of my website.